 If require the Best Hearing Protection for this item, and do not want to read the entire article, below are my recommended ear protection.

-More likely, your doctor has told you to keep your ears dry due to ruptured eardrum, or some other ear problems.
+More likely, your doctor has told you to keep your ears dry because of ruptured eardrum, or some other ear problems.

-Most people are not going to have any difficulties if they get water in their ears.
+Most people will not have any difficulties if they get water in their ears.
 Our skin acts as a barrier to water, and will usually do an excellent job.
-Our ear canals do have delicate skin, but under normal conditions you will have no problems if water gets in your ears.
+Our ear canals have delicate skin, but under normal conditions you will have no problems if water gets in your ears.